emmajanedrews/base-template/_posts/2017-11-03-4-reasons-pre-approvals-are-essential.md

 I hope this helps you better understand the importance of a pre-approval versus a pre-qualification.

 If you’re interested in knowing what is required to obtain a pre-approval, please feel free to message me and I can provide you with a list of qualified, trusted lenders.
+I would be happy to help you!